 Growing in faith together (Thy Kingdom Come) has issued five simple ideas for families to weave prayer and bible readings throughout their days.

 1. Keep a regular routine of prayer.
 Good times to pray together are those times you do something regularly, eating together, going to bed or washing your hands!
 Or Light a candle and Pray the same family prayer at the same time every day.

 2. Read a bible story at bed-time or watch one online with them during the day.

-3. With the ongoing situation, it can be difficult adjusting to not seeing family and friends in person, however, you can still pray for them together daily.
+3. With the ongoing situation, it can be difficult adjusting to not seeing family and friends in person as often as we would like, however, you can still pray for them together daily.
 Write them a letter or send them a picture saying that you are thinking and praying for them?

 4. Choose one of the follow family fun prayer ideas - Bright prayer ideas for families at home!

 5. Listen to a podcast together.
 For example, you can click here to listen to Family Prayer Adventure podcasts.

 The Church of England recognises the Church of which we are members is not defined by the walls of a building but by the Body of Christ of which we are members.
 In making our communion spiritually, we are joining with Christians everywhere to be nourished by the one who tells us, ‘I am the Bread of Life’.
 In making a Spiritual Communion, you may wish to pray all or part of the Act of Spiritual Communion.